Vocational Education and Training (VET) MBCC RTO 50561

 Practical work is carried out on the College farm, and students may be involved in outside excursions and industry shows or field days.

-Students need to complete a total number of 15 units of competency over 2 years (Year 11 and 12) under the instruction of Mrs Trevlyn Smith and Mr Jay Rowles.
+Students need to complete a total number of 15 units of competency over 2 years (Year 11 and 12).

 AHCWRK204 – Work effectively in the industry